 - Dehydration; dry mouth and increased sweating

 The duration of Adderall’s effects depends on the formulation and dosage.
-Adderall tablets and capsules can be immediately released into the body, lasting a few hours.
+Adderall tablets and capsules are immediately released into the body, lasting a few hours.
 Extended-release Adderall is formulated to release throughout the day, which lasts longer.

 There are two main formulations of Adderall: